Afghan forces kill 10 Taliban as ceasefire is announced

-KABUL (Reuters) - Afghan security forces killed 10 Taliban militants as a ceasefire announced by the president took effect, an official said on Friday, and security forces said they would respond if attacked.
+KABUL (Reuters) - Afghan security forces killed 10 Taliban militants as a ceasefire was announced by the president, an official said on Friday.

-The 10 included five Pakistanis killed in the clash in the eastern province of Nangarhar, the official said, adding, “We finished the operation and will now follow the ceasefire plan.”
+The 10 included five Pakistanis killed in Thursday’s clash in the eastern province of Nangarhar, the official said.
+“We finished the operation and will now follow the ceasefire plan,” he said on Friday.

 Four people were killed and five wounded by unidentified gunmen in a separate attack on a lawmaker’s Nangarhar home on Friday.
 The lawmaker was not at home at the time.

+In western Herat province, gunmen opened fire during Friday prayers, killing two people, a spokesman for the provincial governor said.
+In eastern Laghman province, next to Kabul, a bomb blast killed a cleric and two others, an official said.

-The ceasefire was welcomed by the United Nations, the United States and NATO, but some independent analysts expressed scepticism, with one diplomat calling it a “one-sided love story” as the Taliban, who have yet to respond, are deemed unlikely to reciprocate.
+The ceasefire was welcomed by the United Nations, the United States and NATO, but some independent analysts expressed scepticism.
+One diplomat called it a “one-sided love story” as the Taliban, who have yet to respond, are deemed unlikely to reciprocate.

-Some diplomats said it came as a bit of a surprise, showing that at one level the government wanted intensified air strikes, but on another it was offering an olive branch.
+Some diplomats said it came as a surprise - at one level, the government wanted intensified air strikes, but on another it was offering an olive branch.

-President Ashraf Ghani announced for the first time an unconditional ceasefire with the Taliban coinciding with Eid, the end of the Muslim fasting month, but excluding other militant groups, such as Islamic State.
+President Ashraf Ghani announced an unconditional ceasefire with the Taliban coinciding with Eid, the end of the Muslim fasting month, but excluding other militant groups, such as Islamic State.

 “It is not a laying-down of arms,” a senior official told Reuters.